-After data has been collected from the PiezoSleep system under a test condition (all empty or a mix of empty and occupied cages), this program opens the pressure signal file (bin(fb) extension) and creates plots for assessing signal quality and identifying potential noise issues.
-Graphics are created and assembled in a report for assessment of room noise and sensitivity to animal activity.
+After data has been collected from the PiezoSleep system under a test condition (i.e. all empty or a mix of empty and occupied cages), this program opens the pressure signal file (bin(fb) extension) and creates plots for assessing signal quality and identifying potential noise issues.
+Graphics are created and assembled in a report for assessment of the sensitivity to room noise and animal activity.

 Noise can be classified into two general categories.
 The first is persistent (or stationary) noise, which remains at a consistent average level over extended periods.
 This can arise from a variety of sources, such as motor vibrations, air flow on the cages, or ambient building vibrations from foot traffic or nearby construction.
-The power in these vibrations must be less than the signals generated by the animals.
+The power in these vibrations must be less than the signals generated by the animals inside the cage.
 To characterize this type of noise, a Power Spectral Density (PSD) plot is generated to observe noise levels in all the cages over a user-selected 3-hour interval.
 The PSD presents the average signal power as a function of frequency and should be averaged over intervals where the noise is relatively constant.
+Typically, periods are selected to observe times of low and high room activity.
 The second type of noise is transient.
 This noise is typically seen as spikes that rise above the noise floor briefly and may not appear again for several minutes or more.
 This typically does not impact the performance of the sleep-wake decisions in a significant way.
 This type of noise can be caused by switches or valves turning on/off, occasional human handling, or closing doors.
 To observe this noise, the time series of the pressure waveforms are provided to show occurrences of transient noise.
 This type of noise can become a problem if it occurs often (several times a minute).
-In this case, the transient spike of energy can cause the platform to vibrate over time (like hitting a tuning fork) and interfere with the signal for extended periods of time.
-This noise can create more significant problems if the cages are not placed on a stable platform.
+In cases where transients result from some type of surface impact on or around the cage platform, this spike of energy can cause the platform to vibrate over time (like hitting a tuning fork or violin string) and interfere with the animal signal for extended periods of time.
+This noise can create significant problems and is important that cages are placed on a stable platform to reduce this effect.

-The third type of graphic produced in the report is a spectrogram over the selected 3-hour interval.
+Another type of graphic plot for observing and summarizing signal behavior is the spectrogram.
 This shows spectral power change over time as an image, where spectral powers are mapped into a range of colors to distinguish amplitudes.
-This graphic is useful when the cages are occupied, and the spectral power follows changes in the animal activity.
-This also shows how well the signal from respiration (thorax motions during periods of stillness) is distinguished from the noise floor.
+This graphic is useful when the cages are occupied, and the spectral power distribution follows changes in the animal activity.
+This is particularly useful for showing how well the respiration signals (resulting from thorax motions during periods of stillness) are distinguished from the noise floor.
 Examples of these plots and their interpretation are presented in this manual.